Are you ready to learn how to become a great kicker, earn a college scholarship, and make it to the NFL?

 There is no need to attend these kicking events prior to your sophomore year.
 College coaches do not care who the highest ranked freshmen or sophomores are.
 If you want to attend these as a young kicker just for fun, there is not much harm that can come out of it.
 One thing that you should know about organizations that make their profit from rankings is that if you do not show up to several events per year, your ranking will drop, regardless of your skills.
 So be prepared to keep dumping money into it.
 With travel expenses, your annual cost will range between $2,000 to $10,000.
 My advice to kickers and parents who don’t feel like wasting money is to…develop skills first (65-yard kickoffs, 50+ yard field goals, 45+ yard punts, good technique), and then start attending these in the summer before your junior year.
 Attend a few early on.
 And then increase frequency after your junior season – roughly around January.

-Instructional Kicking Camps: These are kicking events where athletes attend to improve their skills.
+Instructional Kicking Camps: These are kicking events where athletes attend to improve their skills and get kicking tips on how to train themselves.
 When deciding on which camp to attend, you should consider the size of the camp, the experience of coaches, camp quality (hard to know without experience or a reference), and proximity to the kicking coach.
 It is important to be close, or have easy access to your kicking coach because you will be navigating your kicking journey solo for the most part.
 A kicking coach has experience and perspective to guide you and answer any questions that you will have along the way.
 When I get an inquiry about coaching from the West coast or somewhere outside of Midwest, I usually advise a kicker to find a local kicking coach that will be able to provide year around coaching and support.